dmlc/gluon-nlp/docs/api/data.rst

 Sentiment Analysis: SST
 ~~~~~~~~~~~~~~~~~~~~~~~~
 `SST <http://nlp.stanford.edu/sentiment/>`_ is an extension of the MR data set.
-However, train/dev/test splits are provided and labels are fine-grained (very positive, positive, neutral, negative, very negative).
+However, train/dev/test splits are provided and labels are fine-grained (very positive, positive, neutral, negative, very negative).The training/test data sets have 237107, 2210 sentences respectively.
+Note that some papers remove neutral sentences and consider binary sentiment polarity only.

 .. autosummary::
     :nosignatures:

-    SST
+    SST-1
+    SST-2

 Sentiment Analysis: Subj
 ~~~~~~~~~~~~~~~~~~~~~~~~